Kelly Gregg

-Kelly Michael Gregg (born November 1, 1976) is a radio personality and a former American football nose tackle.
+Kelly Michael Gregg (born November 1, 1976) is an American former professional football player who was a nose tackle in the National Football League (NFL).
 He currently contributes to various radio programs in Oklahoma City on 107.7 "The Franchise".
-He was drafted by the Cincinnati Bengals in the sixth round of the 1999 NFL Draft.
-He played college football at Oklahoma.
+He was selected by the Cincinnati Bengals in the sixth round of the 1999 NFL draft.
+He played college football for the Oklahoma Sooners.

-Gregg earned a Super Bowl ring as a member of the Baltimore Ravens practice squad in Super Bowl XXXV.
+Gregg was a member of the Baltimore Ravens practice squad during the team's Super Bowl XXXV-winning season.
 He played with the Ravens through the 2010 season.
 He spent time in his early career with the Cincinnati Bengals and Philadelphia Eagles, and was a starter for the Kansas City Chiefs in 2011.
-His nickname Buddy Lee was coined by Tony Siragusa when they first met on the day Gregg signed with the Ravens in September 2000.
+His nickname "Buddy Lee" was coined by Tony Siragusa when they first met on the day Gregg signed with the Ravens in September 2000.

-Early years
+Early life

-Gregg attended Edmond North High School in Edmond, Oklahoma and was a standout in football and wrestling.
+Gregg attended Edmond North High School in Edmond, Oklahoma, and was a standout in football and wrestling.
 In wrestling, he was a three-time state champion, 1993-1994-1995 in the Heavyweight division.
 He was named wrestler of the year by the Daily Oklahoman in 1995.

-In football, he was a two-time All-State selection and was named the City's Defensive Player of the Year by the Daily Oklahoman as a senior in 1994.
+In football, he was a two-time All-State selection and was named the city's Defensive Player of the Year by the Daily Oklahoman as a senior in 1994.

 College career

-Gregg chose to play college football at Oklahoma.
+Gregg chose to play college football at the University of Oklahoma.
 Named All-Big 12 first-team as a Junior (1997) and Senior (1998), despite playing for teams with losing records in both seasons.
 Recorded 117 tackles during his senior season at Oklahoma in 1998, including a Big 12-leading and still-standing Sooner record of 24 tackles for loss.
 His 53 career tackles for loss still rank second all-time at Oklahoma.
 He also tallied nine sacks in 1998, which still ranks as the 5th best season by a Sooner.
 His 19 career sacks are seventh all-time for the sooners.
 He led the Sooners in tackles his final two seasons with 117 (1998) and 98 (1997), becoming the first defensive lineman to do so in 30 years.
 He majored in sociology.